aelkhamsi/HumanCrossing.io/README.md

 To create a new room, go to
     http://localhost:8080/

-To make two players join the same room, make sure they use the same URL
+To make two players join the same room, make sure they use the same URL (usually in the following form http://localhost:8080/:roomId )